-Lectures and unlabeled diagrams will be available on blackboard prior to lectures, labeled diagrams are not available online (ie. you must come to class) there will also be readings assigned in most lectures, these are also not available on line and must be obtained in class.
+Lectures and ppt slides will be available on blackboard prior to lectures, if diagrams are unlabeled, labeled diagrams are not available online (ie. you must come to class) there will also be readings assigned in most lectures.
 If you are away, please make arrangements to obtain this information from another student.